Connect with others who understand.

 Written by Sarah Winfrey

-A person with multiple sclerosis (MS) can also have other health conditions, known as comorbidities.
-One of these is osteoporosis — a condition in which bones weaken from losing mass (also called low bone density or low bone mineral density).
+People with multiple sclerosis (MS) can also have other health conditions, known as comorbidities.
+One common comorbidity is osteoporosis — a condition where bones weaken from losing mass (also called low bone density or low bone mineral density).
 Weak bones are more fragile and more likely to break.
 The increased risk for osteoporosis — as well as falls related to MS — can put you at a greater risk of fractures (broken bones).
+This can also make it harder for caregivers.

-Here is what you need to know about the risk of osteoporosis associated with MS, including how to maintain bone health and how to heal from broken bones.
+Here is what people with MS and their caregivers need to know about the risk of osteoporosis associated with MS, how to maintain bone health, and how to heal from broken bones.

 Bone-Health Issues Related to MS

-A few factors can cause poor bone health among people with MS. Some are related directly to MS, while others are linked to multiple sclerosis treatments.
+A few factors can cause poor bone health among people with multiple sclerosis.
+Some are related directly to MS, while others are linked to MS treatments.

 Increased Risk of Fractures

-People with MS are more likely to trip and fall than those in the general population.
-In many cases, this is due to symptoms of MS that affect mobility, including:
+People with MS are more likely to trip and fall than those without MS. In many cases, this is because MS can cause symptoms that affect mobility, including:

 These symptoms together can cause falls that may lead to broken bones, regardless of overall bone health.